 So you’d think it would be Toad who would rescue Toadette, but this isn’t the case.
 Also, the Captain can’t jump, while the original Toad can, even if he’s not as good at it as his teammates.

 His Toad Brigade includes both Blue and Yellow Toads who are likely not the same as the ones in the NSMB games.
 You know, it would help if Nintendo would just give at least some of these characters names.
-Well, it’s been said that the developers of the NSMB games named the Blue and Yellow Toads Bucken-Berry and Ala-Gold, respectively, but this isn’t official.
+Well, it’s been said that the developers of the NSMB games named the Blue and Yellow Toads Bucken-Berry and Ala-Gold, respectively, but there’s no real evidence for this, and even if it’s true it’s not official.